Dinis239/DM_Project/README.md

   + Clustering.ipynb - Second Notebook - Jupyter notebook containing the technical implementation of the Cluster Modeling stage of the project.
   + Cluster_analysis.ipynb - Third Notebook - Jupyter notebook containing the analysis of the final clusters
   + utils_clustering.py - Python script with auxiliary functions used in the notebooks of the folder
+  + Images folder - Contains images of SOM-related outputs to be used in the notebook
 - Pages folder:
   + 1_Exploratory_Analysis.py - Python script contain the technical implementation of the "Exploratory Analysis" page of the streamlit dashboard
   + 2_Cluster_Analysis.py - Python script contain the technical implementation of the "Cluster Analysis" page of the streamlit dashboard